Philippines' Duterte calls Kuwait work ban 'permanent' - Journal du Cameroun

 “The ban stays permanently.
 There will be no more recruitment for especially domestic helpers.
 No more,” Duterte told reporters in his hometown in the southern city of Davao.

-Around 262,000 Filipinos work in Kuwait, nearly 60 percent of them domestic workers, according to the Philippines’ foreign department.
+There was no immediate response from Kuwait, where around 262,000 Filipinos are employed — nearly 60 percent of them as domestic workers, according to the Philippines’ foreign department.

 Last week the Philippines apologised over the rescue videos but Kuwaiti officials announced they were expelling Manila’s ambassador and recalling their own envoy from the Southeast Asian nation.